 5. Spectacular Golf Courses

-Although golf is only one activity among the many that appeal to active adults, it is an activity which has flourished throughout The Palmetto State.
-In 2009, 11 of Golf Digest magazine’s top 100 golf courses were found in South Carolina.
-Some of these popular courses include The Ocean Course at Kiawah Island; Harbor Town Golf Links at Hilton Head Island; Tidewater Golf Club and Plantation in Myrtle Beach; and the May River Golf Club at Palmetto Bluff.
+Although golf is just one of the many South Carolina activities that appeal to active adults, it has flourished throughout the Palmetto State.
+Some popular courses include The Ocean Course at Kiawah Island, Harbour Town Golf Links at Hilton Head Island, Tidewater Golf Club in Myrtle Beach, and the May River Golf Club at Palmetto Bluff.